briangershon/setup-mac/README.md

     ln -s ~/setup-mac/dotfiles/.gitconfig
     ln -s ~/setup-mac/dotfiles/.bash_profile
     ln -s ~/setup-mac/dotfiles/.tmux.conf

-    # also for tmux, change MacOS keyboard shortcut so that CAPS LOCK maps to CTRL in "System Preferences > Keyboard" then "Modifier Keys..." button
+Also for `tmux` change MacOS keyboard shortcut so that CAPS LOCK maps to CTRL in "System Preferences > Keyboard" then "Modifier Keys..." button.
+This gives you the very nice `CAPSLOCK-a` (already setup in `.tmux.conf` instead of default `CTRL-b`.

-    # private repo for .ssh/config